borismus/smus.com/content/books_all.md

 Jacobins, with Robespierre at the helm.
 They needed to maintain control, quashing opposition.
 Marat's writing was emblematic of the mood in 1793 just as the reign of terror was starting.
 He advocated for violence as necessary to establish the Republic.
-“The death of ___ had become a necessity” seems like a recurring theme in this sad story.
+“The death of ___ had become a necessity” is a recurring theme in this sad story.
 Robespierre seems to be a tragic hero.
 Initially opposed to the death penalty, he slipped towards the terror one step at a time, first arguing in favor of the death of Louis XVI, next killing others that were seen as opponents to the revolution.
 This is the sort of thing that happens when means and ends get mixed up.

-There was also a strong proselytizing, international aspect to the revolution.
+There was also a strong proselytizing, international aspect to the revolution, foreshadowing the Comintern.
 In the grand scheme, it was a war of people against kings.
 This led to war with Austria, which was desired by all sides.
-Louis XVI, still alive and nominally in control at the start of the war, wanted it so that France could lose and be rescued by the emperor of Austria.
+The revolutionaries wanted it to spread the revolution, but Louis XVI, still alive and nominally in control at the start of the war, wanted it so that France could lose and be rescued by his relative by marriage, the emperor of Austria.

 I was surprised to learn that by time of the Terror, America-France relations had crumbled.
 I didn't realize how pro-British some of the American federalist were.
 For a few years America was allowing Privateers to raid French vessels.
-As an aside, I realized that "privateer", "mercenary", and the more modern "military contractor" are all basically equivalent: guns for hire.
+As an aside, I realized that "privateer", "mercenary", and the more modern "military contractor" are all basically interchangeable terms for guns for hire.

-Here's some confusing terminology.
-In France, federation refers to multiple states that have equal political rights.
-In the US, the same word has the opposite meaning: a strong central government; US confederation = French federation.
+Here's a resolution to some confusing terminology.
+In France, "federation" refers to multiple states that have equal political rights.
+In the US, the same word has the opposite meaning: a strong central government; US "confederation" = French "federation".

 ## Second half: Napoleon

 Napoleon came to power through a coup in 1799.
-By then the French people were too tired to resist, exhausted by the infighting of the revolution and a newly instated Directorate system, whose weak executive branch couldn't rule effectively.
-Upon seizing power, he drafted an illiberal constitution that greatly increased executive power.
+By then the French people were too tired to resist yet another upheval, exhausted by the infighting of the revolution, terror, and frustrated by a newly instated Directorate system, whose weak executive branch couldn't rule effectively.
+Upon seizing power, Napoleon drafted an illiberal constitution that greatly increased executive power.
 This was the fourth French constitution of the decade of the 1790s.

 At his core, Napoleon was a pragmatist.
-In 1806, Napoleon turned down the revolutionary calendar and distanced itself from the original ideals in favor of French nationalism and catholicism.
+In 1806, Napoleon turned down the revolutionary calendar.
+He distanced itself from the revolutionary ideals in favor of stability, French nationalism and catholicism.
 I loved this quote:

 > "It is by making myself Catholic that I brought peace to Brittany and Vendée.
 It is by making myself Italian that I won minds in Italy.
 It is by making myself a Moslem that I established myself in Egypt.
 If I governed a nation of Jews, I should reestablish the Temple of Solomon."

-Napoleon crowned himself emperor after a popular vote.
+In 1806, Napoleon crowned himself emperor after a popular vote.
 He then amended the constitution allowing for hereditary rule.
 By becoming emperor he solved the monarchist threat, but the Jacobin threat remained.
-He dealt with the Jacobins by blaming them for any rebellious acts and punishing them by exiling or death.
+He dealt with the Jacobins by using them as scapegoats for any rebellious acts and then punishing them by exile or death.

-Napoleon seems to have been driven by several modus operandi:
+Napoleon's strategy seems to have been driven by several modus operandi:

-- Nepotism: he placed his many brothers into positions of power, used his sisters for strategic royalesque marriages.
+- Nepotism: he placed his many brothers into positions of power, used his siblings for strategic marriages with European royalty.
 - Military autonomy: he restructured the Grand Armee into separately managed corps to be more autonomous.
 - Expansionary conscription: he used the newly conquered peoples to expand the Grand Armee with fresh blood, and eventually reduced the draft age.
-- Foraging and looting: by relying more on the conquered lands and less on supply trains, Napoleon's armies could move faster and be larger than his opposition.
+- Foraging and looting: by relying more on eating off of conquered lands and less on supply trains, Napoleon's armies could move faster and be larger than his opposition.
 - Domestic improvement: due to general mistrust of the people, he instituted great public works projects that would placate and benefit them.
 - Military glory: due to a deep-seated sense of illegitimacy, Napoleon craved great military victories.
 - Propaganda: whatever the outcome of his military campaigns, Napoleon made sure his image was propped up by cherry picking just the good parts.
-- Arch Nemesis England: the French navy was consistently crushed by the British.
+- British nemesis: the French navy was consistently crushed by the British.
 In retaliation, and because of a general French hatred of the British, Napoleon banned English imports throughout the French empire.

 Napoleon's conquests are many and varied.
 At its peak in 1812, the French Empire spanned from Spain to Poland.

 - Egypt: one of Napoleon's earliest campaigns was a PR success, but ultimately a defeat at the hands of the Ottoman Empire and Great Britain.
 This expedition led to the discovery of the Rosetta Stone.
 - Italy: after self-crowning as emperor, he created the Kingdom of Italy and the Italian flag, which was inspired by the tricolor of the French revolution.
 - Austria: by 1806, at Austerlitz, France defeated Austria and its allies